-Imitation gems have been substituted for their costly brethren in necklaces, bracelets, and other types of jewelry since the late 18th century, when Georg Friedrich Strass first mimicked diamonds by coating glass with metal powder.
-Made of rock crystal, acrylic, and leaded glass, these fakes were originally called paste or diamante, as well as strass after their Alsatian originator.
+Imitation gems were first substituted for diamonds in necklaces, bracelets, and other types of jewelry in the mid-18th century, when an Alsatian jeweler named Georg Friedrich Strass mimicked diamonds by coating glass with metal powder.
+Made of rock crystal, acrylic, and leaded glass, these fakes were originally called paste or diamante, as well as strass after their inventor.
+While Strass may have devised the formula, it was Empress Maria Theresa of the Hapsburgs who—perhaps unintentionally—popularized the products by selling the formula to the French so that only she would be seen wearing anything that even resembled a diamond.

 In the late 19th century, Austrian jeweler Daniel Swarovski produced the first real rhinestones as we think of them today.
 After painstaking experimentation, Swarovski devised a foil backing that made his high-quality faceted crystals almost indistinguishable from diamonds.
 Demand was so great that in 1892 he patented a mechanical cutter so his “stones” could be mass-produced.